 Salt to taste

-Soak the Urad dal and Rajma in water for atleast 6 hours or overnight.
+1) Soak the Urad dal and Rajma in water for at least 6 hours or overnight.

-In a pressure cooker add the vegetable oil.
-Once it heats add the cumin seeds, bay leaves, cardamoms and ginger paste.
+3) In a pressure cooker, add the vegetable oil.
+Once it heats, add the cumin seeds, bay leaves, cardamoms, and Ginger garlic paste.

-Add the finely chopped Tomatoes and salt.
-Once the moisture starts to release from the tomatoes, add the red chilli and cumin powder.
-You can choose to use 1 tsp chilli powder.
+4) Add the finely chopped Onions and cook till translucent, and then add the tomatoes and salt.
+Once the moisture starts to release from the tomatoes, add the red chili and cumin powder.
+You can choose to use 1 tsp concentrated tomato paste as well.

-Add the dal without any water and mix well.
+5) Add the dal without any water and mix well.
 The dal needs to coat in the spice mix for 10 minutes.
-Keep stirring so it doesn't burn.
+Keep stirring, so it doesn't burn.

-Add 6 cups water and mustard oil.
-Close the lid of the pressure cooker and let it cook for 45 minutes on a medium flame.
+6) Add 4 cups water and mustard oil.
+Close the lid of the pressure cooker and let it cook till done.
+If using an Instant Pot, cook for 1 hour.

-Serve hot garnished with Butter, cream and fresh coriander.
+8) Serve hot, garnished with butter, cream, and fresh coriander.